School of Medicine

 Since its inception in 2023, our interdisciplinary program based at Our Lady of The Lake Regional Medical Center (OLOLRMC) in Baton Rouge has developed a successful one-year ACGME accredited fellowship to equip fellows with the skills they need to excel in their chosen field, whether academic medicine, community-based care, or hospice care.
 The program is affiliated with Louisiana’s largest academic hospital, OLOLRMC along with The Hospice of Baton Rouge, the largest not-for-profit hospice in our region.
 It is currently the only LSU-sponsored palliative medicine program.

-We currently offer one Palliative Fellowship position per year with plans to grow the program in the coming years.
-The Fellow will gain experience in multiple venues to include: the inpatient consultation service, outpatient clinic, long-term care facility, 8 bed inpatient GIP hospice unit, and home hospice.
-Experience includes complex care rotations with the critical care and trauma teams as well as medical and surgical oncology, interventional pain management and substance use disorder clinics to better understand the broad skill set required to perform at the highest level.
+We currently offer two Palliative Fellowship positions per year.
+The fellows will gain experience in multiple venues to include: the inpatient consultation service, outpatient clinic, long-term care facility, 8 bed inpatient GIP hospice unit, and home hospice.
+Experience includes complex care rotations with the critical care and trauma teams as well as medical, surgical and radiation oncology, as well as substance use disorder clinics to better understand the broad skill set required to perform at the highest level.
+We have a global health elective in Kerala, in Southern India, for those interested in learning how palliative care is provided in other parts of the world.

 Our mission is to train physicians who are: